Skip to main content

 Edit the elements

 Blogger's layout page, at Layout, is the powerful graphical-interface control panel for your blog.
-There you can add gadgets and even rearrange them just by clicking and dragging.

 Perhaps you know that you can also configure those gadgets by clicking their respective "edit" links.
 But look over at the rectangle labeled "Blog Posts."
 That's right, you can configure them too.